ericwooshem/PrusaMK3SKlipperConfig/README.md

 The following instructions were 80% written by AI.
 Hopefully it makes sense.
 This repo is based on [charminULTRA/Klipper-Input-Shaping-MK3S-Upgrade](https://github.com/charminULTRA/Klipper-Input-Shaping-MK3S-Upgrade) and [Mithrandil/klipper-config-prusa-mk2s](https://github.com/Mithrandil/klipper-config-prusa-mk2s/).
 All changes were made by AI.

-I increased machine limits and driver current.
+**Warning:** I increased machine limits and driver current.
 Use with caution.

 # Prusa MK3S+ Klipper Config